- Where are the slides?

 - “Play forever” – use this option if your playlist has only one slide or your playlist is for touch workflows.

-- Slide name – Optionally give slide a name
+- Slide name – Optionally give the slide a name

-- Player performance (is your player a entry-level Android device or a mid-level device with Intel I5 processor) – try more powerful player.
+- Player performance (is your player an entry-level Android device or a mid-level device with an Intel I5 processor) – try a more powerful player.

 - Pause playlist background music for this slide – This option is only available if you have added background music to your playlist.

 - After this slide play – This option overrides the default behavior of playing the next slide, it is used when creating touchscreen interfaces.